 Initial Screening Stage

 If your application contains all the completed information, your application will be given a reference number.
-Note that applications that are missing information can be automatically be rejected.
+Note that applications that are missing information can be automatically rejected.

-Detailed Review And Security Clearance Stage
+Review And Security Clearance Stage

 Issuance of License to Produce

 Once all information has been reviewed and security clearances have been granted, an initial licence for authorized activities will be issued.
 You will be mailed a hard copy of the licence and an issuance letter with any conditions that comes with the license.